House Codes 101: Why These Rules Exist and How to Find Them

 If you want to read the codes for your jurisdiction, look through your city or county’s website.
 Many governments have their codes easily accessible.
 If you can’t find them, google “[your city here] house codes” and look for resources from .gov addresses.

 Because your local government’s codes are in line with national and state laws, you typically won’t need to worry about seeking information from other government agencies.
 If you do, your local government will provide you with instructions.
-Still, if you’d like to read about your state-level house codes, you can find them with this directory.
+Still, if you’d like to read about your state-level house codes, you can find them in this directory.

 Beyond building to code, you need to obtain permits